-Deep in Tuscany’s lustrous rurality, the pale, clay, hilly area south of Siena, is La Foce, a remarkable estate with spectacular gardens.
-The 4,000-acre property at the confluence of the Orcia and Chiana valleys, not far from Montepulciano, is owned by sisters Benedetta and Donata Origo.
-Last year, 500 fortunate travelers luxuriated in the estate’s apartments, rental houses, and charming bed & breakfast, and 4,000 visitors admired its horticultural high notes.
+Deep in Tuscany’s lustrous rurality, the pale, clay, hilly area south of Siena is La Foce, a remarkable estate with spectacular gardens.
+The 4,000-acre property at the confluence of the Orcia and Chiana valleys, not far from Montepulciano, is owned by sisters Benedetta Isidori and Donata Origo.
+Each year, hundreds of fortunate travelers luxuriate in the estate’s apartments, rental houses, and charming bed-and-breakfast, and thousands more admire its horticultural high notes.

 Identified by an inauspicious sign advertising its handpressed olive oil (also available at Harrods), La Foce appears suddenly beyond a meadowy scrim of wild broom and brilliant poppies, below the old spa town of Chianciano Terme.
 Past the estate’s stone pillars, clipped geometric box hedges and battalions of towering black-green cypresses flank the 16th-century villa where the sisters grew up and Benedetta now lives.